aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/series/_index.md

 ```

-the 3D shape type used with the 3-D bar or column chart.
+Gets the 3D shape type used with the 3-D bar or column chart.
 NOTE: This member is now obsolete.
 Instead, please use ASeries.Bar3DShapeType property.
 This property will be removed 12 months later since June 2010.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int